studio721/Studio721/README.md

 Studio 721 sees video sharing differently.
 It coordinates playback of YouTube videos simultaneously on all client machines.
 This permits the viewer to see the highest possible quality on their computer with no loss of audio.

 ## Check for Understanding (planned)
-In the remote learning environment many body language signals teachers use to guage understanding are missing or hard to read.
-Teachers need an easy way to guage how well their students are engaged with the material.
+In the remote learning environment many body language signals teachers use to gauge understanding are missing or hard to read.
+Teachers need an easy way to measure how well their students are engaged with the material.
 This tool allows the teacher to poll the student and the student can privately respond in an simple dialog.
 The teacher sees the results in an easy to read histogram making checks for understanding frictionless.
 No more asking, "does this make sense?" and only getting resonses from the front row.

 ## Quick Polls (planned)
 Teachers can poll students and check for understanding through predefined Google Forms or a simple automatically created one question form.
 Students see the question appear directly in Meet and teachers get the responses in a dialog.
 This provides a way to explicitly check for understanding, provide for student choice or even easily group students.
 Results are saved in the Google Form and can be reviewed later.